 View to the village of Dürnstein in the Wachau Valley.
 The castle above the city was the place where King Richard I of England (“Lionheart”) was imprisoned in the 12th century.

-“I haven’t ridden a bike this far in 45 years.”
+“I haven’t ridden a bike this far in 45 years,” she admitted.

 It was glorious.
-We rode through lanes and alleys and trails.
-From time to time Lise stopped and explained the different kinds of grapes and the many uses of apricots.
-She even bought a box of cherries from a roadside stand for all of us to try.
+We navigated a maze of narrow lanes and dirt trails.
+Periodically, Lise would stop to explain the nuances of local grapes or the many uses of the Wachau apricot.
+She even treated us to a box of fresh cherries from a roadside stand.

 I wish we could have poked around longer, but we had to ride on.